-Orson Welles - Actor and producer; born May 6, 1915 in Kenosha, Wisconsin.
+Orson Welles - Actor and producer; born on May 6, 1915 in Kenosha, Wisconsin.

-Gene Wilder - Actor; born Jerome Silberman June 11, 1933 in Milwaukee, Wisconsin.
+Gene Wilder - Actor; born Jerome Silberman on June 11, 1933 in Milwaukee, Wisconsin.

 Frank Lloyd Wright - Architect. born June 8, 1867 in Richland Center, Wisconsin.
 Wright's well known works include the The S. C. Johnson and Son Administration Building in Racine, WI built in 1936; the Larkin Building in Buffalo, NY built in 1904; Fallingwater, a house in Mill Run, PA, built in 1936; the Guggenheim Museum in New York City, built in 1943; and The Unitarian Meeting House in Madison, WI (1947 to 1951).
 Wright's summer home, Taliesin, is located in Spring Green, Wisconsin.

-David Zucker - Film director, producer and screenwriter (Airplane); born October 16, 1947 in Milwaukee, Wisconsin.
+David Zucker - Film director, producer and screenwriter (Airplane); born on October 16, 1947 in Milwaukee, Wisconsin.